luisarizmendi/rhel-edge-quickstart/demos/kickstart-microshift/info.md

 > NOTE: It could take some time to Microshift to start, if you get a "connection refused" error message wait a little bit longer and try again

+There is also [a guided lab](https://luisarizmendi.github.io/tutorial-secure-onboarding/fdo-tutorial/index.html) where you can better understand the OSTree RHEL image creation steps and FDO servers preparation.